DuncanCragg/OnexOS/README-App.md

 see or who can change your stuff: your objects can be set up to be seen only by your family or by the public.

-You can set up a family photo wall, or a message board or to-do list in a virtual family room, that are all shared just over the family WiFi.
+You can set up a virtual family kitchen with a message or chat board or a family to-do list, or a living room with a photo wall, that are all shared just over the family WiFi.

 ### What's the business model?